Orontes I: Background

 Orontes was the son of Artasyrus, a Bactrian nobleman, who occupied the high-ranking office of the "King's Eye", and has been suggested be the same person as the namesake Iranian noble who participated in the Battle of Cunaxa in 401 BC.
 Orontes has therefore sometimes been referred to as "Orontes the Bactrian".
-Him and his father are the only Bactrians who are known to have occupied high offices under the Achaemenid Empire.
+He and his father are the only Bactrians who are known to have occupied high offices under the Achaemenid Empire.
 Bactrians that settled in other parts of the empire either did so by their own will or as garrison-colonists.

 Orontes claimed descent from the Persian magnate Hydarnes, one of the six companions of Darius the Great (r.
 522–486 BC).
 This claim is supported by Orontes' later marriage in 401 BC to Rhodogune, a daughter of Artaxerxes II (r.
 404–358 BC).
-Orontes was thus most likely descended from Hydarnes through his maternal line rather than his Bactrian paternal line.
+Since Orontes' paternal line was Bactrian, it was likely through his maternal line his ancestry went back to Hydarnes.
 The Achaemenid satrapy of Armenia seems to have been a semi-hereditary fief of Hydarnes, due to his descendants governing it until the Hellenistic period.
 From his maternal side, Orontes may have been related to two Persian noblemen also named Orontes, whom were prominent figures at the end of the 5th-century BC.
 One of them had deserted Cyrus the Younger (died 401 BC) during his attempt to take the throne from Artaxerxes II, and as a result was executed.
 The other Orontes reportedly had bad relations with Artaxerxes II's mother Parysatis, eventually being executed at her behest.

 According to the classical Greek author Plutarch (died after 119 AD), Orontes' appearance was similar to that of the Greek mythological figure Alcmaeon.